JessAYrn/SampleCode/README.md

 II_ENV=development dfx deploy --no-wallet --argument '(null)'

-## Running the Digital-Time-Capsule canister Locally
+## Running the project locally

-in the Digital-Time-Capsule project
+in the DTC project

 in the webpack.config.js file, be sure that the II_URL property uses the proper canister ID. it should use the canister ID of the local internet-identity canister. you find this in the termial where you deployed the local internet-identity repo.